BalanaguYashwanth/WalkSafeApp/README.md

 -->If they are far my app won't trigger any notification.

---> This app is mainly works on RSSI value of bluetooth device
+--> This app is mainly works on RSSI value of bluetooth device and this app is made in flutter

-#hack20
+Represented in  flutter hackathon #hack20